 Students must satisfactorily complete all rotations of clinical practicum.
 Rotations include the following areas: General Genetics (pediatric and adult patients, and specialty clinics), Prenatal Genetics Clinic, and Hereditary Cancer Clinic.
 Clinical rotations are held at four sites: Center for Human Genetics at University Hospitals Cleveland Medical Center (UHCMC), MetroHealth Medical Center, Genomic Medicine Institute at the Cleveland Clinic and the Genetics Center, Akron Children's Hospital.
-In addition to the above rotations, students will have opportunity to choose an elective rotation, which may include additional exposure in a specific area such as ophthalmologic genetic counseling, or an advanced rotation in areas such as metabolism, cardiomyopathies, or in-patient consults.
-In addition electives may include an opportunity to work with genetic counselors in areas such as industry or commercial companies.
-Finally, each student will have the opportunity for a laboratory experience.
-Currently the students rotate at the Cleveland Clinic Pathology and Laboratory Medicine Institute.
+In addition to the above rotations, students will have opportunity to choose elective rotations, which may include additional exposure in a specific area such as ophthalmologic genetic counseling, or an advanced rotation in areas such as metabolism, cardiomyopathies, or in-patient consults.
+In addition, electives may include an opportunity to work with genetic counselors in industry or commercial companies.
+Finally, each student will have the opportunity for a laboratory experience, currently held at the Cleveland Clinic Pathology and Laboratory Medicine Institute.
 Clinical rotations begin during summer between first and second year and continue through second year.
-Students are formally evaluated twice during each rotation.
+Students are formally evaluated twice during each rotation, at the mid-point of the rotation and at the end of the rotation.
 The evaluations are based on a student's ability to demonstrate mastery of the ACGC practice-based competencies.